NFL Team Grades for Week 3

 Cincinnati fought hard but made some tactical errors and mistakes.
 The offense didn't lean enough on the ground game—Giovani Bernard only had 12 carries but gained 61 yards—and Andy Dalton tossed four interceptions.

-To be fair to Dalton, one pick came on a pass batted in the air, another on a last-second Hail Mary.
+To be fair to Dalton, one pick came on a pass batted in the air and another on a last-second Hail Mary.

 The Bengals were clearly not the better team Sunday, but fans shouldn't be too discouraged by the loss.
 It's imperative, though, that Cincinnati cleans up its mistakes and its game plan before traveling to take on the Falcons next week.